-NIO: 02 02 02 143 8 / 9552 52 143 8 Event within a fixed time [Sec.35] • before expiry of the time fixed, it becomes certain that such event will not happen. return within the year, or is burnt within the year.
-Behaviour of a person at an unspecified time of future [Sec.34] anything, which renders it impossible that he should so act A agrees to pay B a sum of money if B marries C. But C marries D. The marriage of B to C must now be considered impossible, although it is possible that D may die and that C may afterwards marry B. Impossible Event [Sec.36] Void, irrespective of whether or not the parties know of the impossibility of the event, at the time of entering into the agreement.
-A agrees to pay B ₹ 1,000 if two parallel straight lines should enclose a space.
-Agreement is void.
-A agrees to pay B ₹ 1,000 if B will marry A's daughter C and C was dead at the time of the agreement.
-Agreement is void.

-Related Question: PQR, a hospital in Delhi, recruits Dr. A, on contract basis for a period of 3 months.
+Mo: 62 62 62 143 8 / 9552 52 143 8 Event within a fixed time [Sec.35] • before expiry of the time fixed, it becomes certain that such event will not happen.
+Behaviour of a person at an unspecified time of future [Sec.34] Event shall be considered to become impossible when such person does anything, which renders it impossible that he should so act within any definite time, or otherwise than under further contingencies.
+A agrees to pay B a sum of money if B marries C. But C marries D. The marriage of B to C must now be considered impossible, although it is possible that D may die and that C may afterwards marry B. Impossible Void, irrespective of whether or not the parties know of the impossibility of the event, at the time of entering into the agreement. • A agrees to pay B ₹ 1,000 if two parallel straight lines should enclose a space.
+Agreement is void. • A agrees to pay B ₹ 1,000 if B will marry A's daughter C and C was dead at the time of the agreement. • A agrees to pay B ₹ 1,000 if B will marry A's daughter C and C was dead at the time of the agreement.
+Agreement is void. • Related Questor: POR, a hospital in Lefn, tecraits Dt.
+A, or contract basis for a period of 3 months.
 The hospital management promises to pay Dr. A, a lumpsum amount of Rs.
 1,00,000 if Dr. A test positive for noval corona virus (Covid 19) during the contract period of 3 months.
 Identify the type of contract and highlight the rule of enforcement.
 Also, what will happen if Dr. A does not contract Covid 19.
-[RTP Nov 21]

-- 1. Section 31 of the Indian Contract Act, 1872 provides that "A contract to do or not to do something, if some event, collateral to such contract, does or does not happen" is a Contingent Contract. - 2.
-Section 35 says that Contingent contracts to do or not to do anything, if a specified uncertain event happens within a fixed time, becomes void if, at the expiration of time fixed, such event has not happened, or if, before the time fixed, such event becomes impossible. - 3.
-In the instant case, the contract between PQR hospital & Dr. A is a Contingent Contract because the promisor, PQR hospital need to perform his obligation of paying Dr. A, the lumpsum amount of '1,00,000, only if he contracts with Covid 19 within a span of 3 months. - 4.
-In Case, if Dr. A does not contract Covid 19, then the contract stands void automatically.
+[RTP Nov 21] Answer: 1.
+Section 31 of the Indian Contract Act, 1872 provides that "A contract to do or not to do something, if some event, collateral to such contract, does or does not happen" is a Contingent Contract.
+2. Section 35 says that Contingent contracts to do or not to do anything, if a specified uncertain event happens within a fixed time, becomes void if, at the expiration of time fixed, such event has not happened, or if, before the time fixed, such event becomes impossible. the promis In the instant case, the contract between PQR hospital & Dr. A is a Contingent Contract because the promisor, PQR hospital need to perform his obligation of paying Dr. A, the lumpsum amount of '1,00,000, only if he contracts with Covid 19 within a span of 3 months.

+4. In Case, if Dr. A does not contract Covid 19, then the contract stands void automatically.